RiddhiMore82/Data-Analytics-Projects/automated-sales-tracker/README.md

-# 📊 Automated Sales Data Tracker
+# 📊 Sales Data Pipeline Automationv

 An automated pipeline built using **Google Colab**, **Python**, and the **Google Sheets API** to streamline the process of uploading and tracking sales data.
 This project uses the
 **Adidas Sales dataset** and automatically uploads cleaned sales data to a Google Sheet, along with KPI summaries like **Total Sales by Region** and **Total Sales by Product**.